 About the Centropa Summer Academy (CSA)

-Each summer, we bring together more than 80 educators from 15 countries to the great cities of Europe.
+Each summer, we bring together more than 80 educators from more than 15 countries to the great cities of Europe.
 During our intense 7-day program, we use the city as our classroom as well as the stories we collected to learn about history and its implications for us today.
 The core of the CSA is the active participation of teachers, who share their experiences and good practices with each other, and work on lesson plans and cross-border projects together.

 This year, the Centropa Summer Academy will take place in Berlin, 5-12 July.